tonfactory/tons-docs/docs/quick-start.md

 </video>

 ## tons
-Create .tons folder in the current directory, otherwise it will use global directory (see [Config](/config) for more details)
+[OPTIONAL] Create .tons folder in the current directory, otherwise it will use global directory (see [Config](/config) for more details)

 ```bash
 tons init